 - Select "OK", and then either "Print" or "OK".

 - A safe file dialog window will open up, allowing you to save the PDF.
 Please use a unique and descriptive name, to avoid confusion with other files.

 - Navigate to the PDF, open it, and verify that it was properly created.
 Thin lines may appear over images, this is normal for an X-1a PDF.
 If the line width does not change as the zoom level is changed, then these will not appear during printing.

 - Hover your mouse in the lower left corner of your PDF to veiw the page size and verify it size prior to submission.

 Printing Services recommends that your jobs be created whenever possible in Adobe's Creative Suite (Photoshop, Illustrator, InDesign, etc.).
 Microsoft Office is not recommended, however if this is your only option, the document must be converted to PDF before submission.
 Ask your department's IT representative to install Adobe Acrobat (not just Adobe Reader).
-Currently, the campus has licensed Adobe Acrobat at no cost for faculty and staff.
-Get Adobe Acrobat.
-If you lack the tools or resources for professional software, the following free open source software may help (all of which can save as a PDF):
+Currently, the campus has licensed Adobe's Creative Suite at no cost for faculty and staff.

 Variable Data Printing

 If you are submitting a data merge job, along with the PDF you need to include the merge data in a MS Excel file, with all data presorted, and organized into columns with a title in the first row.